 The dishes here are generous – robust but not clumsy, but certainly not a fiddly-plated exercise in nouvelle nonsense.
 I enjoyed the whole lot but my particular favourite was a monkfish saltimbocca, the flesh firm and pearlescent, the guanciale it was wrapped in providing salt and smoke.
 The whole thing was on a bed of prawns and fregola, cut through with a dressing sporting just the right amount of vinegar.
 A white chocolate and rhubarb dessert, complete with a sweet, sticky syrup that spoke of time well spent, wrapped things up with a perfect bow.

-Más is only open some weekends, and is walk-ins only, although they very nicely take your number and ring you when they have some space, leaving you free to enjoy a beer somewhere (I had mine at De Garre, where the house triple is 11%: with hindsight not the most sensible choice).
+Más is only open evenings Wednesday to Saturday, and is walk-ins only, although they very nicely take your number and ring you when they have some space, leaving you free to enjoy a beer somewhere (I had mine at De Garre, where the house triple is 11%: with hindsight not the most sensible choice).
+It’s worth jumping through those hoops, because Más’ Mexican food is as delicious as it is incongruous, from beautiful cheesy quesadillas to pork belly skewers with salsa, from tacos to their excellent fried chicken.

 You might think it’s a little meh to have pizza in Bruges, and you might be right.
 But I’m yet to find a very traditional restaurant in Bruges that really hit the spot: Gran Kaffee de Passage was a bit hit and miss, the interior better than the food (I’m reliably informed that I should try Brasserie Raymond next time).
 And you may want somewhere for a good lightish lunch that isn’t a moule frites place: if so, Amuni is for you.
 Just next to the Burg it’s a stylish space which does excellent pizza – although my favourite thing there was the vitello tonnato which we foolishly ordered to share.
 It’s far too good to share: make sure you order your own.

 For an actual light lunch, instead of a pizza, I highly recommend the muted but chic Kottee Kaffee.
 It’s on Ezelstraat, a street with a scattering of tasteful boutiques, and it offers a menu which is sort of Le Pain Quotidien but independent.
 So there’s lots of lovely bread and salted farmhouse butter, cheeses and charcuterie but the menu offers lots of more brunchy stuff if that’s your bag.
 Very fetchingly put together, decent value and there’s good coffee too.
 But perhaps just as winning were the staff and the constant playlist of 90s music, most of which they enjoyed singing along to.
-We asked how long they’d been there and apparently they’ve been open less than a year.
-You’d never know.

 Bruges has lots of pretty patisseries where the priorities are the cakes and pastries and the coffee, though perfectly pleasant, plays second fiddle.
 I went to one on my final morning in the city and we waited ages to get served and even longer to get the bill: the pain au chocolat was good, but not that good.
 Far better, in a little square with some outside space, was Vero Caffè.
 It also sells excellent squidgy brownies, exactly as you would like them, so it gets my vote.
+They were absolutely rammed when I returned in January 2024 but still doing superlative coffee – along with a decent carrot cake and sublime dark, fudgy chocolate cake.

 Come for the music, stay for the atmosphere! is the slogan of this record shop in the east of the city.
 Come for the music stay for the coffee, more like, because it served one of my favourite coffees in Bruges.
 I love places like this – it reminded me of Truck Records, out on Oxford’s Cowley Road – and I’d have happily whiled away longer sitting outside or inside with a good book.
 They do cocktails and beer too, although precisely how much they expect you to put away before they close at 6pm is anybody’s guess.

-On my visit last October I became a regular visitor to Adriaan for the first coffee of the day and I became thoroughly attached to the place – it’s a tasteful, classy place, all muted mint green and comfy furniture, the antithesis of craft coffee places in the U.K. and abroad with their reliance on chipboard.
+On my visit in October 2022 I became a regular visitor to Adriaan for the first coffee of the day and I became thoroughly attached to the place – it’s a tasteful, classy spot, all muted mint green and comfy furniture, the antithesis of craft coffee places in the U.K. and abroad with their reliance on chipboard.
 The coffee is pretty good, the pastries are spot on and the service is friendly and speedy.
 Every city break needs a reliable coffee place like this, although you may find yourself channelling Rocky Balboa whenever you mention the place (or that might be just me).

 Cafune probably does the best coffee I had in Bruges, and is in a small and likeable spot two doors down from Màs, in a street which also boasts the fantastic and fascinating beer shop Bacchus Cornelius (top tip: head to the back room for the white whales of the Belgian beer world).
 They roast their own coffee – and very good it is too – and they have a small but comfy space inside, although I got quite attached, figuratively speaking, to their little bench outside.